Browse by Medical Category

 Download or print this Article as a PDF

-A Synergetic Combination for KRAS-Driven Cancers: Researchers at Massachusetts General Hospital Cancer Center have shown that combination MEK and BCL-XL inhibition leads to human KRAS-mutant cell death in mice.
+Researchers at Mass General Cancer Center have shown that combination MEK and BCL-XL inhibition leads to human KRAS-mutant cell death in mice.

 A major challenge in cancer involves the most commonly mutated oncogene, KRAS, which produces a small protein that activates other proteins that drive cancer.
 Some 90 percent of pancreatic cancers, 40 percent of colorectal cancers and 20 percent of cancers overall have mutations in KRAS.
 Yet KRAS has proven difficult to target with small molecule drugs.
 The most effective candidates inhibit MEK, a signaling pathway activated by KRAS mutations.
 Although MEK inhibition can slow the growth of KRAS cancers, it does not kill them.
 Researchers have undertaken genetic screens to find additional genes whose disruption is specifically toxic to KRAS-mutant cancers.